joseeden/All-Things-Docker-and-Kubernetes/README.md

 ```
 </details>

-<details><summary> Data Persistence </summary>
+<details><summary> Persisting Data </summary>

-### Data Persistence
+### Persisting Data

-A docker image has different layers, with the first layer as the base image that the image will use and the layers on top as packages being installed.
+Recall that a docker image has different layers, with the first layer as the base image that the image will use and the layers on top as packages being installed.

 The last layer is a writeable layer which applications will use.
 If a container is started without defining a specific storage option, any data written to the default storage by an application running in a container will be removed as soon as it is stopped.